I. Summary of this post:

 I would tell this to my son or daughter.
 Wouldn’t you?
 So why don’t make sure Africans know this?
 A (Abstinence) B (Be Faithful) C (Condom) makes sense.
 Let’s not get in the way by insisting A gets all the attention.
 History will judge us harshly if we do.

-One reply on “The latest on how pastors can help the fight against AIDS”
+One response to “The latest on how pastors can help the fight against AIDS”

 I disagree with Andy’s claim that even those who believe that contraception is immoral should be in favor of distributing condoms in Africa, because the good of condoms saving lives outweighs the potential bad of contraception.